 And finally, we have Data Control Access which allows the user to control access to data within the database.
 These DCA commands are generally used to control the distribution of privileges among users and create objects related to user access.
 The basic DCL commands in SQL are Grant and Revoke.

-This bring us to the end of Introduction to SQL.
+This brings us to the end of the Introduction to SQL.
 Here we have learnt what is SQL, SQL full form, SQL Database, all basic SQL commands and its types – DDL, DCL, DML and DQL with examples.